This web site is now fully updated with details of the new HT-400.

-Launch of the new HT-400 is confirmed for late February 2018.
-The SRP of the UK model from 1st March 2018 will be £2149 inc VAT.
-However, all orders received before 1st March 2018 will be supplied at the introductory offer price of £1999 inc VAT.
-The first two shipments are already sold out, so we are now allocating stock from the third shipment, due mid-April.
+Launch of the new HT-400 is delayed slightly until May 2018.
+The SRP of the UK model will be £2149 inc VAT.
+The first two shipments are already sold out, so we are now allocating stock from the third shipment, due late May.

 - Bigger 7” colour touch screen